wildelaw/resellers-inventory-mgmt/docs/BUILD_EVALUATION.md

 3. **Dynamic verification.** Per worktree: `npm ci --no-audit --no-fund`, then `npm run lint` (or `next lint` where scripted), then `npx tsc --noEmit`, then `npm test` (`vitest run`).
 All five installed cleanly under Node 24.15 / npm 11.12.
 E2E (`playwright test`) was not run: only the two Claude branches ship e2e specs, and running Playwright was deemed informational per the approved plan; unit/functional/integration results are weighted instead.
 4. **No patching.** Per the approved plan, branches were not modified to repair failures — a broken lint script or missing endpoint was recorded as-is to preserve "single one-shot prompt" fidelity.
 5. **No commits.** This report is the only file written to the repo; nothing was committed.
 Worktrees and logs under `/tmp/opencode/eval/` are throwaway.
+6. **`build-ibm-bob` excluded.** A sixth branch (`build-ibm-bob`) was attempted but did not complete — the agent exhausted its usage quota on the lowest Pro plan mid-build.
+Since a partial build cannot be fairly compared against completed builds, it is excluded from all evaluation sections.
+The branch remains in the repository for reference.

 ### Raw verification results